Pokecord-Official/Pokecord-Guide/strategies/earning.md

 The economy is designed to keep inflation under strict control while still making sure that earning pokecoins is easy and accessible.
 This ensures that the value per coin is a lot higher than any other economy system on discord.
 :::details

-- Pokemon yield `1` pokecoin per level up.
+- Pokémon yield `1` pokecoin per level up.
 - Level up evolution bonus is calculated using the formula `Level * 0.1` rounded up.
   :::